TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

 ## Final words

 I hope this little tour of a refactoring session didn't result too trivial, and helped you to grasp the basic concepts of this technique.
 If you are interested in the subject I'd strongly recommend the classic book by Martin Fowler "Refactoring: Improving the Design of Existing Code", which is a collection of refactoring patterns.
 The reference language is Java, but the concepts are easily adapted to Python.

+## Updates

+2017-07-28: [delirious-lettuce](https://github.com/delirious-lettuce) and [Matt Beck](https://github.com/superbeckgit) did a very serious proofread and spotted many typos.
+Thank you both for reading the post and for taking the time to submit the issues!

 ## Feedback